Two Mutations Seen to Help Identify SMA Carriers, Allowing Better Family Counseling

 SMA results from mutations in the survival motor neuron 1 (SMN1) gene, located in chromosome five and inherited in an autosomal recessive manner.
 This means a child with SMA has two defective copies of that gene, one from each parent.

-Those parents have with one mutated and one healthy gene — meaning they themselves don’t have SMA but are carriers.
+Those parents have one mutated and one healthy gene — meaning they themselves don’t have SMA but are carriers.

 Since SMA is one of the most lethal genetic disorders, with a carrier frequency of 1 in 40 to 1 in 60 people, identifying carriers is essential for genetic counseling of adults who are planning families.